DARPA-CRITICALMAAS/beak-ta3/releases/04_hackathon_12m/01_docs/01_cmas.md

 - Regional **porphyry copper** in the southwest U.S (**POCO SW**)
 - Regional **lacustrine lithium for brines and clays** in the southwest U.S. (**LACULI SW**)
 - National **peralkaline carbonatite rare earth elements** (**PACREE US CONT**)
+- Regional tungsten skarn in the great basin area (TUSK GB) including a sub

 CMAs.
 Additionally, we run two separated areas for **MVT** and **POCO** applying the **self-organizing maps** only, which include **high-resolution** geophysical data: